Sudx/sudx-protocol/SUDX_Whitepaper_v1.md

 ---
 ### Technical Development History (2025-07-06)

-*   **Objective:** Establish the technical foundation of the protocol on Polygon and deploy the token to a test network.
+*   **Objective:** Establish the technical foundation of the protocol on Polygon, deploy the token, and create a functional test market.
 *   **Steps Executed:**
     1.  **Documentation Alignment:** The `README.md` and the website were updated to reflect the migration to Polygon.
     2.  **Environment Setup:** A development environment was set up with Node.js and Hardhat.
     3.  **Contract Creation:** Development of `SUDXToken.sol`, a standard ERC20 contract.
     4.  **Verification and Testing:** The contract was compiled and passed unit tests that validated its core functionality.
-    5.  **Deployment Preparation:** A deployment script was created, and keys were securely configured via a `.env` file.
-    6.  **Testnet Deployment:** The SUDX token contract was successfully deployed to the Amoy testnet on Polygon.
+    5.  **Testnet Deployment:** The SUDX token contract was successfully deployed to the Amoy testnet on Polygon.
+    6.  **Proprietary DEX Deployment:** To ensure a robust and controlled testing environment, we deployed our own instance of the `UniswapV2Factory` and `UniswapV2Router02` contracts to the Amoy testnet.
+    7.  **Test Token Creation:** We deployed a `MockUSDC` token to serve as a stable liquidity pair.
+    8.  **Liquidity Pool Creation:** We successfully created a SUDX/MockUSDC liquidity pool on our test DEX, completing the proof of concept for the market infrastructure.
 *   **Challenges Encountered and Solutions:**
     *   **Dependency Conflicts and Configuration Errors:** We overcame multiple technical challenges related to `npm` dependencies and TypeScript/Hardhat configurations, which were resolved by installing the correct packages and manually creating configuration files.
+    *   **Lack of Testnet Infrastructure:** The Amoy network lacked a reliable, public Uniswap/QuickSwap router. **Solution:** We decided to deploy our own instance of the Uniswap V2 contracts, which gave us full control and a more secure testing environment.
+    *   **Insufficient Funds (Gas):** The cost of deploying contracts depleted the test funds (MATIC) from the wallet. **Solution:** We used multiple faucets and wallets to acquire sufficient test MATIC for the transactions.
+    *   **Pool Creation Failures (`TRANSFER_FROM_FAILED`):** The initial pool creation failed.
+Investigation revealed that the approval transactions (`approve`) needed to be confirmed on the blockchain before calling `addLiquidity`. **Solution:** We modified the script to wait (`await tx.wait()`) for each approval's confirmation, which resolved the issue.
 ---